-Step 21) Install the Europa chip as pictured in Figure 13.
-NOTE: The notched end of the Europa chip faces the opposite side of the EPROM!
+Step 22) Install the Europa chip as pictured in Figure 3.
+NOTE: The notched end of the Europa chip faces away from the EPROM!
 Every chip on the board mounted on the same axis as the CPU has the notched end facing the left side of the board (as pictured below), so if there is any doubt from this description or the picture, look at the orientation of the other chips.
-DO NOT INSTALL THE CHIP IN BACKWARDS!
-THAT WILL RUIN IT!
+DO NOT INSTALL THE CHIP BACKWARDS!
+THIS WILL RUIN IT!